maithilish/uknit/notes/design/designnotes.md

           Patch [kind=VAR, rename foo -> foo3]
        P7 [var=--, exp=foo.getOptions().setEnabled(false)]

 The IMC configure() is invoked twice and the packs are I0 and I4.
 When copyAndPatch() is called for P3, all the packs before are reverse traversed to find matching pack for its exp part foo.getOptions().
-The matching pack is I2 and its var options is patched and copy of P3 exp becomes options.setEnabled(true).
+The matching pack is I2 and its var options is patched and P3 exp copy becomes options.setEnabled(true).

 Similarly, when copyAndPatch() is called for P7, all the packs before are reverse traversed to find first matching pack for its exp part foo.getOptions().
 The matching pack is I6 and its var options is patched and copy of P7 exp becomes options2.setEnabled(true).
 Even though I2 also perfectly matches it is never considered as search terminates on the first match and I6 is used for patch.
-It is important to note that I2 and I6 are different packs and not equal but the exp of both I2 and I6 are one and the same instance as it comes from same MethodDeclaration node of single compilatation unit.
+It is important to note that I2 and I6 are different packs and not equal but the exp of both I2 and I6 are the same as it comes from same MethodDeclaration node of single compilatation unit.
 In other words, both exp of I2 and I6 point to same instance of MI exp foo.options().

-The logic eliminates complexcities associated with patch maintainace, but it depends on ordering of pack and it is important that packs in the list are in same order as they appear in source.
+The logic eliminates complexities associated with patch maintainace, but it depends on ordering of pack and it is important that packs in the list are in same order as they appear in source.

+#### ArrayAccess

+Normally the pack denotes that exp returns a var.
+For example take Pack[var=apple, exp=foo.append(a), ini=Foo], here the MI returns apple which is initialized with literal Foo.
+For ArrayAccess (aa) it would be similar.
+Take Pack[var=apple, exp=array[0], ini=Foo], here array[0] returns apple which has initializer Foo.
+However, aa is not used in when and verify instead it is used to patch any aa exps in other exp by Invoke Patch logic.
+Ref itest: array.Access.java

 ### Var Rename Patch

 IM Arg and Parameter name may be same or differ.

-Pack level var rename patch is required whenever arg and param name differs.
+Var rename patch at pack level is created whenever arg and param name differs.

     public String sameAndDiffName(final Foo foo) {
         int index = 10;